Saudi Arabia expels Canadian ambassador over criticism

 "Very alarmed to learn that Samar Badawi, Raif Badawi's sister, has been imprisoned in Saudi Arabia," she wrote.
 "Canada stands together with the Badawi family in this difficult time, and we continue to strongly call for the release of both Raif and Samar Badawi."

-Saudi Arabia in June ended its long practice of banning women from driving cars - a ban Samar Badawi and other women's activists have long campaigned against.
+Saudi Arabia in June lifted its ban on women from driving cars - a ban Samar Badawi and other women's rights activists have long campaigned against.

 However, supporters of women's rights were arrested just weeks before the ban was lifted, signaling that only King Salman and his powerful son, Crown Prince Mohammed, will decide the pace of change.